cloud9robotics/cloud9/README.md

 pnpm run build
 ```

-Made with 11ty, CSS, and a bit of JavaScript.
+Made pretty quickly with 11ty, CSS, and a bit of JavaScript.
+Toyed with merging CSS gradients in the header, and beatles in the footer